Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 Wikipedia steadfastly holds on to addressing Ditters von Dittersdorf with a wrong first name.
-Concerning the composer's origin we read the following on Wikipedia:
+Concerning the composer's origin (as of April 2014), we read the following on Wikipedia:

 Dittersdorf was born in the Laimgrube (now Mariahilf) district of Vienna, Austria, as August Carl Ditters.
 His father was a military tailor in the Austrian Imperial Army of Charles VI, for a number of German-speaking regiments.

 Dittersdorf's father, the silk embroiderer Franz Paul Diters, was born around 1695 in Lublin.
-On June 9th, 16th and 23rd of 1725 the banns for his wedding were published at St. Michael's in Vienna.
-The documents concerning Franz Diter's wedding were first published in 1997 by Walther Brauneis, but since his edition is fragmentary and contains several mistakes, I herewith present correct transcriptions of these sources.
+On June 9th, 16th, and 23rd of 1725, the banns for his wedding were published at the church of St. Michael's in Vienna.
+The documents concerning Franz Diter's wedding were first published in 1997 by Walther Brauneis ("Die Familie Ditters in Wien und Umgebung".
+Kongressbericht "Carl Ditters von Dittersdorf Leben - Umwelt — Werk".
+Eichstätter Abhandlungen zur Musikwissenschaft.
+Tutzing 1997), but since this edition is fragmentary and fraught with mistakes, I hereby present correct transcriptions of these sources.

 Eodem.
 [9 Junius 1725] +.